Engineering ProductivityLast Updated Oct 3, 20249 min read

-Helm is a tool that automates the creation, packaging, configuration, and deployment of Kubernetes applications by combining your configuration files into a single reusable package.
+Helm automates the creation, packaging, configuration, and deployment of Kubernetes applications by combining configuration files into a single reusable package.
+Helm serves as a package manager for Kubernetes.
+Automating this work helps developers working with microservices.

 Helm provides one of the most accessible solutions to this problem, making deployments more consistent, repeatable, and reliable.
-In this article, you’ll learn about Helm and its use cases, as well as how to decide if you should adopt it for your Kubernetes projects.
+In this article, you’ll learn about Helm and its use cases, and how to decide if it will work for your Kubernetes projects.

 Simplifying Kubernetes management with Helm